FAAM-146/spif/docs/source/templates/substitutions_template.rst

 .. title:: Substitutions

 ..
-	This is used to create a substitutions file in dynamic_content
+	This file is used to create a substitutions file in dynamic_content which contains pointers to parts of appropriate source files.

 ..
 ReqVocabFileStart